ntop/ntopng/doc/src/using_with_nprobe_agent.rst

   Using nProbe Agent with ntopng

-Following is a agentmum, working, configuration example of nProbe Agent and ntopng to obtain what has been sketched in the picture above.
+Following is a minimal, working, configuration example of nProbe Agent and ntopng to obtain what has been sketched in the picture above.
 The example assumes both ntopng and nProbe Agent are running on the same (local) host.
 In case they run on separate machines, the IP address 127.0.0.1 has to be changed with the address of the machine hosting ntopng.
 You can even run multiple nprobe-agent and let